Hossein Fayazmanesh

 Expertise

-sex difference, personality disorders, emotions, suicidal ideation & autism spectrum disorders
+suicidal ideation, sex difference, personality disorders, emotions & autism spectrum disorders

 Available for consultancy